 Over at InspiredBudget.com Allison is offering her Free Budgeting Basics Email Course to help you figure out this whole budgeting thing.
 Allison will send you an email a day for six days to help walk you through everything you need to know to set up your first budget.

 Plus you will get a bunch of free printable items to make things easy.
-One item that I really like are the cash envelopes.
+One item that I really like is the cash envelopes.
 I recently started using them to help me stay organized.

 Connect with me